 The focus of health care is rapidly changing.
 The need for maximum gains with minimal input requires tailored health care strategies and an ever more explicit evaluation of health benefits for the patient, leading to a different role of the University Medical Centres.

-Focus on two major research topics
+Focus on three major research topics

 Our research theme’s, as described under Programmes, culminate in two overarching topics aimed at improving health care quality: